ccarvel/digitalscholarship/step_1a_azure.md

 <img src="https://github.com/ccarvel/handprint/raw/master/.graphics/azure-get-keys.png">
 </p>

-Double-check that the API endpoint begins with `https://westus.api.cognitive.microsoft.com` in Section 2 and then click on the **Keys** link in Section 1.
+Double-check what the API endpoint begins with (this *should* be https://eastus.api.cognitive.microsoft.com) in Section 2 and then click on the **Keys** link in Section 1.
 The key will be a string such as `"18de248475134eb49ae4a4e94b93461c"`.
 The next page will provide two keys.
-You can copy either one and use it in the `microsoft.json` file described in the [instructions for installing Handprint](https://github.com/ccarvel/handprint).
+You can copy either one and save it in a file `microsoft.json`.